yamchips/next-app/Learning-notes.md

 Client-side navigation is handled entirely in the browser, without reloading the whole page.

 Server-side navigation = Full page reload.
 The browser sends a full HTTP request to the server, which returns a brand-new HTML page.

+## Send emails

+### Set up react email

+Introduce a library called react email.

+In the video, we don't use default installation commands, instead we manually install it using: `npm i react-email @react-email/components`.
+After that, we go to package.json and add "preview-email": "email dev -p 3030" in scripts.
+Finally we create an emails folder in the root folder.

+### Create an email template